Anton Webern: From 1917: Planned vocal collections

-There are twelve-tone sets with repeated notes at the start of Op.
-12/i and in some bars of Op.
-12/iv, in addition to many ten- and eleven-tone sets throughout Op.
-12. Webern wrote to Jalowetz in 1922 about Schoenberg's lectures on "a new type of motivic work", one that "unfolds the entire development of, if I may say so, our technique (harmony, etc.)".
-It was "almost everything that has occupied me for about ten years", Webern continued.
-He regarded Schoenberg's transformation of twelve-tone rows as the "solution" to their compositional concerns.
+In 1922, Webern wrote Jalowetz of Schoenberg's lectures on "a new type of motivic work ... unfold[ing] the entire development of, if I may say so, our technique (harmony, etc.)".
+It was "almost everything that has occupied me for about ten years", he added.
+He saw Schoenberg's transformation of twelve-tone rows as the "solution".
 In Op.
-15/iv (1922), Webern first used a tone row (in the voice's opening twelve notes), charted the four basic row forms, and integrated tri- and tetrachords into the harmonic and melodic texture.
-He systematically used twelve-tone technique for the first time in Op.
-16/iv–v (1924).
+15/iv ("Morgenlied", 1922), Webern first used a tone row (as the opening vocal line), charting the four basic row forms and integrating tri- and tetrachords into the texture.
+Recalling Op.
+15/v ("Fahr hin, o Seel'", 1917), a double canon setting Rosegger's religious folk text, Op.
+16 consists of five simple canons.
+It features wide leaps for high soprano and clarinets.
+The fifth and first of these canons, from 1924, were among Webern's earliest uses of twelve-tone technique, preceded only by Op.
+17/i ("Armer Sünder, du") and the Kinderstück.